CDA Shifts 42 Stray Dogs To Neuter Center - UrduPoint

 CDA Shifts 42 Stray Dogs To Neuter Center

-He said the Authority has taken the action on the complaints lodged by the residents of different sectors of the federal capital.
+He said the authority had taken the action on the complaints lodged by the residents of different sectors of the federal capital.

-29 dogs are operated out of which 13 females and 16 males, he added.
+29 dogs were operated, out of which 13 females and 16 males, he added.

-The CDA chief said that the Authority has also started a massive Trap, Neuter, Vaccinate and Return (TNVR) campaign for the stray dogs as well to make Islamabad a model city by thoroughly introducing the practice.
+The CDA chief said that the authority had also started a massive Trap, Neuter, Vaccinate and Return (TNVR) campaign for the stray dogs as well to make Islamabad a model city by thoroughly introducing the practice.

 The Islamabad administration had already vaccinated and neutered stray dogs instead of killing them that helped to reduce the population of stray dogs.